cartalyst/permissions/usage/container.md

 use Cartalyst\Permissions\Container;

 $container = new Container('main', function ($c) {
     $c->name = 'Main';
     $c->description = 'Main Container description.';
 });
 ```

 ##### Assign Groups

-Assigning Groups to a Container is very straightforward and there's 2 ways of achieving the same goal.
+Assigning Groups to a Container is very straightforward and there's two ways of achieving the same goal.

 ###### Method 1